caiolv/clima-ios11/README.md

 # clima-ios11
-Simple Weather app that shows the weather of a city.
+Simple Weather app that shows the weather of a city, made with [The App Brewery](https://www.appbrewery.co).